 What is so remarkable about these houses is the fact that most of them are empty almost every day of the year.
-People do visit these houses but, for the most part, the largest and most expensive of the houses do not have families in them year-round and their owners drop in only occasionally.
+People visit these houses but, mostly, the largest and most expensive of the houses do not have families in them year-round and their owners drop in only occasionally.

 The owners rarely visit their multimillion-dollar houses, but not because the properties are insignificant to them.
 The reason these people don’t visit their houses is that they simply do not have the time.
 They are always working.
 They enjoy their houses for short periods of time and then they are back to work.

 The most successful people do not allow themselves to slow down and get too comfortable.
 Using the old analogy of the world as a jungle, I leave you with this closing thought: animals, fish, and birds are always on the move.
 Whenever a lion is hunting, he looks for the weakest animal in the herd—the one that is not moving.

 The most successful people never slow down and do not allow themselves to get too comfortable.
 Everyone works to achieve their goals, but failure comes when they decline the amount of effort they put forth after having achieved these goals.
 When people get too comfortable, they cease to put in the additional effort to progress further and consequently fail.
 People who succeed in the long-term constantly seek challenges, make room for further growth, and show their ability to take up further responsibility.